-- review the University Code of Conduct and the Law School Student Code of Conduct before you start online learning on March 16 and be aware that, as you use technology and have access to videos of faculty and other students, the Law School Code of Conduct makes it a violation to:
+- review the University Code of Conduct and the Law School Student Code of Conduct before you start online learning and be aware that, as you use technology and have access to videos of faculty and other students, the Law School Code of Conduct makes it a violation to:

 - disseminate a recording made of any course–related activity (including a recording of any part of a class session) in any manner that makes the recording accessible to persons not teaching or enrolled in the course, except with the express written permission of the faculty member teaching the course;